willyywt/willyywt.github.io/fedora-setup.md

 * Click to install and upgrade (Arch and Gentoo fails with "click to upgrade")
 * Saner packaging standard than debian
 * Shorter life cycle (LTS is almost synonymous to "bug included" plus "missing features" plus "security not included", and most developers only want to work with latest versions; you don't want LTS unless on servers)
+* Closer to upstream (two counter examples: [Ubuntu root access](https://cyberriskleaders.com/how-to-get-root-on-ubuntu-20-04-by-pretending-nobodys-home/) and [Cinnamon lock by-pass](https://github.com/linuxmint/cinnamon-screensaver/issues/354).
+While upstream code will have bugs, the downstream patches are more likely to fall behind)
 * Binary packages from upstream (some projects build binary packages for Ubuntu and RHEL, and RHEL ones usually work with fedora since [RHEL provides abi compatibility for basic packages](https://access.redhat.com/articles/rhel8-abi-compatibility))

 SELinux is sometimes annoying but since setting permissive mode can be made [per-domain](https://wiki.centos.org/HowTos/SELinux#Gathering_Audit_Logs_In_Permissive_Mode) it make sense to leave it open enforcing.